deta/tela/README.md

 Tela is a declarative svelte library for creating infinite canvases, positioning elements on them, and handling all canvas related logic like moving elements, dragging, panning etc.

-To get started, follow the steps below or checkout the [examples](#) to see how tela integrates in a real app.
+To get started, follow the steps below or checkout the [examples](src/routes/examples) under `/src/routes/examples` to see how tela integrates in a real app.

 ## Getting Started